Some programmes have only 1 intake (e.g. MBBS) or 2 intakes (Architecture, Nursing etc).

 20. Will the University make any changes to document submission criteria for admission?

-The University understands that many communities may be experiencing restriction in place or school closures.
+The University understands that many communities may be experiencing movement restriction.
 Hence, you can submit the supporting documents as listed in the application form of admission without certification.

 21. When should I submit the declaration form, health examination report and other documents as required for registration?

-You can submit the required documents or forms when you are allowed to physically return to the campus as per MOHE guidelines.
-If you allow to return to campus, please hand deliver these documents to the Division of Admissions and Credit Evaluation (DACE).
+You can submit the required documents or forms when you are physically return to the campus as per MOHE guidelines and directive.
+If you return to campus, please give the documents to the Division of Admissions and Credit Evaluation (DACE).

 Student Visa (For International Students)